openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/COREV_LLVM_Plan_Approved_2023.md

     + compiler
     + support for ISA extensions

++ The components being supported
+    + support CV32E40Pv2 target
+    + support 32-bit CORE-V target
+    + support ISA extension
+        + xcvhwlp (hardware loops)
+        + xcvmac (multiply-accumulate)
+        + xcvbi (immediate branch)
+        + xcvmem (post-indexed and register-indexed memory access)
+        + xcvalu (miscellaneous ALU operations)
+        + xcvsimd (PULP 8/16-bit SIMD)
+        + xcvbitmanip (PULP bit manipulation)
+        + xcvelw (event load word)

 The project will use the existing GNU linker and debugger.
 The standard RISC-V newlib and compilerRT libraries will be used unchanged.
+The newlib library will be used on bare metal.

 ### License scheme